 - Authors have reviewed and adhere to the submission guidelines and evaluation criteria for their relevant submission type (e.g., research-oriented or practice-oriented).

-- OPTIONAL: For short paper submissions being considered for publication in proceedings, 1) the author(s) must upload a SECOND proceeding file using the appropriate template provided, and 2) the text being considered has not been previously published, nor is it before another review board for consideration.
+- OPTIONAL: Upload a SECOND file to be considered for publication in the proceedings, 1) the author(s) must follow the author guidelines for proceedings, 2) for text-based submissions, use the appropriate template provided in word document format and NOT PDF, and 3) the work being considered has not been previously published, nor is it before another review board for consideration.

-- All identifying author information has been removed from the text and the file properties of the submission have been anonymized (e.g., Tools/Protection and check "Remove personal information from this file on save").
+- All identifying author information must be removed from the text and the file properties of the submission have been anonymized (e.g., Tools/Protection and check "Remove personal information from this file on save").

 - OTESSA expects each author submitting to the conference to also participate in the review process.
-Please ensure you have updated your OJS profile to indicate your willingness to serve as a reviewer.
+Please ensure you have checked "Reviewer" under Roles on your profile in the submission system and added keywords for reviewing interests.

 - In the "Comments to the Editor" section: Please list any material, digital, or accommodations needs related to your proposal or your presence at OTESSA.